matomo-org/developer-documentation/docs/4.x/form-analytics/reference.md

 Allows you to completely disable the tracking of any forms.
 This is useful if you for example manage multiple websites in your Piwik and there are some sites where you do not want to track any forms.
-If called early in your tracking code or via the `piwikFormAnalyticsAsyncInit` method, it will not even search for forms on your web page.
+If called early in your tracking code or via the `matomoFormAnalyticsAsyncInit` method, it will not even search for forms on your web page.

 ### `enableFormAnalytics()`